percona/pxb-docs/docs/xtrabackup-option-reference.md

 will fail if `Slave_open_temp_tables` does not become zero after `--safe-slave-backup-timeout` seconds.
 The replication SQL thread will be restarted when the backup finishes.
-This option is implemented in order to deal with [replicating temporary tables](https://dev.mysql.com/doc/refman/5.7/en/replication-features-temptables.html) and isn’t necessary with Row-Based-Replication.
+This option is implemented in order to deal with [replicating temporary tables](https://dev.mysql.com/doc/refman/8.1/en/replication-features-temptables.html) and isn’t necessary with Row-Based-Replication.

 !!! note

-    Prior to Percona XtraBackup 8.0.22-15.0, using a safe-slave-backup stops the SQL replica thread after the InnoDB tables and before the non-InnoDB tables are backed up.

-    As of Percona XtraBackup 8.0.22-15.0, using a safe-slave-backup option stops the SQL replica thread before copying the InnoDB files.
+    Using a safe-slave-backup option stops the SQL replica thread before copying the InnoDB files.

 ### --safe-slave-backup-timeout(=SECONDS)